dublado/csabapalfi.github.io/_posts/2014-01-17-ping-conf-day-1.md

 ## Play2 and Redis

 Nicolas Martignole ([@nmartignole](https://twitter.com/nmartignole)) shared a lot of great war stories aboout working with Scala and Play.
 (A great part of it coming from his experience working on [ZapTravel](http://www.zaptravel.com/)).
 My favourite was his feedback slide encouraging people to donate to TypeSafe to improve the Scala compiler even faster then they do now.
-He also neatly summarized why and for what [Redis](http://redis.io/) is useful.
+He also neatly summarized why and for what [Redis](http://redis.io/) is useful and highlighted the nonblocking/reactive Scala driver called [rediscala]( https://github.com/etaty/rediscala).